 Unfortunately, a small number of those infected will develop a severe illness which can include the above symptoms but also including disorientation, coma, tremors, convulsions, muscle weakness, vision loss, numbness and paralysis.

 There is no specific treatment for West Nile Virus and people over 50 are at greater risk.
 The best protection from West Nile Virus is preventing contact with mosquitoes as much as possible since we won’t know which ones are carrying West Nile Virus and other diseases.
-Mosquito Squad of Columbia provides a barrier spray program that rids your yard of mosquitoes and ticks.
+Mosquito Squad of Columbia provides a barrier treatment program that rids your yard of mosquitoes and ticks.
 Feel confident that you and your family can spend time outdoors without the threat of dangerous bites.
 We were recently interviewed by Columbia’s CBS affiliate WLTX.

 Mosquitoes are the most deadly animal on the planet, killing more than a million people per year worldwide.